-Options for Students section on page 19 for more information about the Online High School program.
-Students are responsible for determining whether this course fulfills Washington state public four-year college/university social science admission requirements.
+Course also offered online.
+See the Learning Options for Students section on page 19 for more information about the Online High School program.

 The Civics course examines the structure of the United States federal government and the rights of its citizens under the Constitution.
 Included in the course is the study of the structure of the American federal and state governments, the political process and political parties in the American system, and the examination of governments in other nations.
 Students prepare for effective citizenship, voting, and understanding their rights and responsibilities.